In the Diving Bell

 Sensory description

 This is an immersive solo performance in an intimate art gallery setting with a seating capacity of 60.
 The story unfolds in a surreal subaquatic environment, created with coloured light, digital projections, and video.
-It is a movement-based piece, with minimal spoken word, and recorded music from the African diaspora interspersed throughout.
+It is a movement-based piece, with no spoken word, and recorded music from the African diaspora interspersed throughout.